 Eyelid surgery is a common procedure.
-It opens up the eyes, makes them larger, more alert, and more appealing.
+It opens up the eyes, and makes them larger, more alert, and more appealing.
 But while eyelid surgery is simple, it is still considered an invasive surgical procedure.
 It’s understandable for many to have their apprehensions about it.
 How painful will it be?
 How long will it take to recover?
 Is recovery hard?
 We’ve put together a week-by-week timeline and a list with all the tips you need to make a better recovery after Eyelid Surgery!

 Download Our Eyelid Lift – Blepharoplasty Guide